Tattooed Chef, Inc. (TTCF) Inv - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Tattooed Chef, Inc. (TTCF, Financial) Misstated its Financials Due to Material Weaknesses in Internal Control
+What is this Case About: Tattooed Chef, Inc. (TTCF) Misstated its Financials Due to Material Weaknesses in Internal Control

 According to the complaint, defendants failed to disclose that Tattooed Chef continuously downplayed its serious issues with internal controls and its financial statements from March 31, 2021 to the present included “certain errors” such as overstating revenue and understating losses.
 As a result, Tattooed Chef would need to restate its previously filed financial statements for certain periods.